What is Kawasaki disease?

 The inflammation caused by Kawasaki disease can affect a child's heart.
-If a child is suspected of having this disease, it is important that a pediatrician sees your child.
-They might be referred to a children’s heart specialist (cardiologist)
+If a child is suspected of having this disease, it is important that a paediatrician sees your child.
+They might be referred to a children’s heart specialist (cardiologist).

 Can the complication be prevented?

 The risk of heart complications from Kawasaki disease can be greatly reduced by early treatment.
 The main treatment is to give immunoglobulin (also called gammaglobulin) which is prepared from the antibody fraction of the blood of healthy donors.
 This immunoglobulin is very safe.
 It is given into a vein in a drip over several hours and the child is usually better the next day.
 Aspirin is usually given at the same time to help reduce the inflammation.

 In a few children, fever lasts or reoccurs and your child will need more treatment.
 Occasionally children will still have heart problems, despite early treatment, which means they will need to see a heart specialist for some years.
 Children who do not have a heart problem with Kawasaki disease will not need any long term follow up.

 Once a child has recovered from Kawasaki disease it is very rare for them to have the disease again.
 Only a small number of children will have it a second time.

 Can Kawasaki disease be prevented?

 We do not know how to prevent the disease.
 There is a great deal of research happening to identify the cause, although the cause of the disease has not been identified.
 Research is being carried out to find out more about the disease, its cause, treatment and prevention.

 The following websites provide more detailed information about Kawasaki disease: